Hawking radiation: Background

-Modern black holes were first predicted by Einstein's 1915 theory of general relativity.
+Modern black holes were first predicted using Albert Einstein's general theory of relativity.
 Evidence of the astrophysical objects termed black holes began to mount half a century later, and these objects are of current interest primarily because of their compact size and immense gravitational attraction.
-Early research into black holes was done by individuals such as Karl Schwarzschild and John Wheeler, who modelled black holes as having zero entropy.
+Early research into black holes was done by individuals such as Karl Schwarzschild and John Wheeler, who modeled black holes as having zero entropy.

 A black hole can form when enough matter or energy is compressed into a volume small enough that the escape velocity is greater than the speed of light.
 Because nothing can travel that fast, nothing within a certain distance, proportional to the mass of the black hole, can escape beyond that distance.
 The region beyond which not even light can escape is the event horizon: an observer outside it cannot observe, become aware of, or be affected by events within the event horizon.